TorchGeo: Deep Learning With Geospatial Data: Experiments and Results

 \subsection{Data loader benchmarks}

 We first benchmark the speed at which TorchGeo can sample patches of imagery and masks from the Landsat and CDL dataset.
 We believe this dataset is typical of a large class of geospatial machine learning problems---where users have access to a large amount of satellite imagery scenes covering a broad spatial extent and, separately, per-pixel label masks where each scene is not necessarily projected in the same coordinate reference system.
-The end goal of such a problem is to train a model with \textit{pixel-aligned} patches of imagery and label masks as described in Section~\ref{sec:design}.
+The end goal of such a problem is to train a model with pixel-aligned patches of imagery and label masks as described in Section~\ref{sec:design}.
 As such, we measure the rate at which our dataset and sampler implementations can provide patches to a GPU for training and inference.

-In Figure~\ref{fig:load}, we calculate the rate at which samples of varying batch size can be drawn from a ``GeoDataset'' using various ``GeoSampler'' implementations.
-Compared to the other samplers, ``GridGeoSampler'' is significantly faster due to the repeated access of samples that are already in GDAL's least recently used (LRU) cache.
-For small batch sizes, ``RandomGeoSampler'' and ``RandomBatchGeoSampler'' are almost identical, since overlap between patches is uncommon.
-However, for larger batch sizes, ``RandomBatchGeoSampler'' starts to outperform ``RandomGeoSampler'' as the cache is used more effectively.
+In Figure~\ref{fig:load}, we calculate the rate at which samples of varying batch size can be drawn from a GeoDataset using various GeoSampler implementations.
+Compared to the other samplers, GridGeoSampler is significantly faster due to the repeated access of samples that are already in GDAL's least recently used (LRU) cache.
+For small batch sizes, RandomGeoSampler and RandomBatchGeoSampler are almost identical, since overlap between patches is uncommon.
+However, for larger batch sizes, RandomBatchGeoSampler starts to outperform RandomGeoSampler as the cache is used more effectively.

 In Figure~\ref{fig:warp}, we demonstrate the difference that preprocessing and caching data makes.
-This is most easily demonstrated by ``GridGeoSampler'' and to a lesser extent the other samplers.
-GDAL's LRU cache only saves raw data loading times, so warping must always be done on-the-fly if the dataset CRSs or resolutions don't match.
+This is most easily demonstrated by GridGeoSampler and to a lesser extent the other samplers.
+GDAL's LRU cache only saves raw data loading times, so warping must always be done on the fly if the dataset CRSs or resolutions do not match.
 When the necessary storage is available, preprocessing the data ahead of time can lead to significantly faster sampling rates.
-Although ``RandomGeoSampler'' and ``RandomBatchGeoSampler'' are much slower than ``GridGeoSampler'', most users will only need to use ``GridGeoSampler'' for inference due to our pre-trained model weights.
+Although RandomGeoSampler and RandomBatchGeoSampler are much slower than GridGeoSampler, most users will only need to use GridGeoSampler for inference due to our pre-trained model weights.